University Human Resources

 - Contribute money through IU’s payroll on a pre-tax basis.

 - Systematic retirement savings—contributions are made systematically with IU’s payroll schedule.

 See this page of Frequently Asked Questions for a more comprehensive, detailed understanding.

-IU partners with Fidelity Investments and TIAA-CREF to offer two IU-sponsored plans: the IU Retirement Savings Plan and the IU Tax Deferred Account Plan.
+IU partners with Fidelity Investments and TIAA-CREF to offer two IU-sponsored plans: the IU 457(b) Retirement Plan and the IU Tax Deferred Account Plan.